Heating System Efficiency has a huge impact on heating costs and on the planet, the greater the efficiency the less the cost.

 |Ground source heat pump||3.5|

-The UK 2017 home heating systems comparison charts below compares the efficiencies of our Solar Space Heating systems that use new energy saving fans, with the efficiency of current home heating systems.
+The UK 2017 home heating systems comparison charts below compare the efficiencies of our Solar Space Heating systems that use new energy saving fans, with the efficiency of current home heating systems.

 The energy efficiency of the heating systems in the table are fixed i.e. they are not dependent on air temperatures.
 In contrast the efficiencies of Solar Heat Harvester systems are directly proportional to the hot – cold air temperature difference, and to the rate of airflow achieved.
 The impact of both temperature difference and air flow rate are shown in the charts below.